Frequently Asked Questions from Service Care, Inc. Customers

 Our office is open Monday to Friday 8am-5pm, only Service Calls on Saturday and closed on Sunday.
 We offer in-home service 8am-12 or 1pm-5pm.
-After hours, our customer service manager monitors any emails sent to firstname.lastname@example.org on his telephone, and will try to help in an emergency until we can contact you the next business day.
+After hours, our customer service manager monitors any emails sent to email@example.com on his telephone and will try to help in an emergency until we can contact you the next business day.
 You can also send us a message or schedule a service call via our website if you can't wait for our office to open.

 This is absolutely a huge misconception.
 We're still fixing flat screen televisions (i.e. Plasma, LED, LCD) all the time.
 In fact, out of all the retail (out of warranty) products that have come to us in the past 6-8 months, we were able to successfully repair *more* of the flat screen TVs (half a percentage point) than the older, more traditional tube-type televisions (this report was compiled on 04/16/2012 using Crystal Reports and our historical data).
 The results were virtually identical for all electronics except for microwaves, for which we had a much higher repair rate.
 However, whenever there was physical screen damage, the repair rate is very low for all types of televisions due to the high cost of the screen part.

-Yes, of course you will.
+Yes!
 We have a customer service staff dedicated to solving your problems.
 We answer the phone immediately and are ready to help.
 During peak times there may be a short hold time but it is relatively rare.
 We know your time is valuable and we respect that.

 We totally respect your can-do attitude and your desire to fix it yourself.
 However, all our technicians work full time repairing televisions and appliances for our customers, and we do not offer any technical repair advice.
 Most of them are out of the building, in customer homes, providing quality service on television, appliances and other electronic products.
 Fortunately, there are resources available online for someone who wants to do it him or herself, although many people will still prefer to pay a servicer to take care of the problem.